Have Questions About Logos?

 If you have children currently enrolled in Logos, please fill out the “intent to return” document provided by your ES to hold a place for the sibling.
 Then pick up an enrollment form at Logos for your daughter and turn it in after June 1st for the next school year.

-I’m interested in finding out if this is the best option for my child but I have never been a homeschool parent.
+I’m interested in finding out if this is the best option for my child and our family.
 What should I do?

 We require that anyone interested in Logos attend an informational meeting.
 At the informational meeting, you will learn about our program and get your questions answered so you can decide if Logos is the right fit for your student and family.
 Please click here to sign up to attend an informational meeting: http://www.logoscharter.com/enrollment/